diagrams/diagrams-doc/manual/diagrams-manual.rst

   occurrence of `ts`, but a careful look reveals that they are quite different.

+Of course, one way to avoid all this would be to give `ts` a specific type annotation, if you know which type you would like it to be.
+Then using it at a different type will result in a type error, rather than confusing semantics.

 .. container:: todo

   * note `strokeT` and `stroke` functions